-Independent Practice: The APRNs do not want to delimited to primary care independent practice and have filed HB 111 and SB 424.
+Independent Practice: The APRNs do not want to be limited to primary care independent practice and have filed HB 111 and SB 424.
 We are actively opposing both.
 Moreover, the PAs have filed legislation that would put them on a level with the APRNs.
+Fortunately, neither bill has yet to be placed on an agenda, but we did testify against an expanded Optometry Scope of Practice bill this week and succeeded in at least having that bill temporarily postponed.